-Maybe you are interested in becoming a pickup and delivery (P&D) FedEx driver?
-Or, perhaps you are a FedEx P&D route owner and you are looking to add more drivers to your team?
+Maybe you are interested in becoming a pickup and delivery (P&D) FedEx Ground driver?
+Or, perhaps you are a FedEx Ground P&D route owner and you are looking to add more drivers to your team?

 The salary and benefits for FedEx drivers are excellent!
-And the good news is that the path to becoming an approved FedEx driver is relatively straight-forward.
+And the good news is that the path to becoming an approved FedEx Ground driver is relatively straight-forward.

 Have one year of professional driving experience in the last three years (or enroll in an entry-level driving program).
 Previous driving experiences can come from a range of industries: landscaping, construction, military, taxi/Lyft/Uber, or even food delivery.

 Pass a DOT physical and a drug test.

 Pass a background check; there should be no DUIs or felony convictions in potential driver’s background.

 Have a valid driver’s license without excessive moving violations, accidents, or other driving violations (see the full list of requirements via FedEx Ground)

 What if you do not have prior driving experience?